-In order to ensure that the lift reaches the top of the shaft at the same time as the carriage, the carriage Cord should be three times the length of the lift Cord.

-Additional support is supplied by two compound strips made by overlapping two $12\frac{1}{2}$ " Strips 11 holes, and bolting them to two $2\frac{1}{2}$ " Strips overlapped three holes and attached by Angle Brackets to the base of the cabin.
-The supports are braced by $12\frac{1}{2}$ " Strips and $9\frac{1}{2}$ " compound strips.
+In order to ensure that the lift reaches the top of the shaft at the same time as the carriage, the carriage Cord should be three compound strips made by overlapping two 121⁄2" Strips 11 holes, and bolting them to two 21⁄2" Strips overlapped three holes and attached by Angle Brackets to the base of the cabin.
+The supports are braced by 121" Strips and 91⁄2" compound strips.